STUDIO OD DIST CLASSIC

 GREEN+V30 MIX 5757121 |

-One of Friedman’s preferred combinations: two Greenbacks and two V30’s in the same 4x12.
-A blend of these speakers with SM57 on each, R-121 added on V30 for extra body. |
+One of Friedman’s preferred combinations: two Greenbacks and two V30s in the same 4x12.
+A blend of those speakers, with an SM57 on each and an R-121 added to the V30 for extra body. |

 STUDIO CLEAN OD DIST BRIDGE |